NoroffFEU/development-platforms/AWS-case-study.md

  <br>
  <br>

-AWS offers a vast numbers of services, too many to make an in-depth study case. so now that we had a quick look on AWS in general i will focus on **AWS Amplify**
+AWS offers a vast numbers of services, too many to make an in-depth study case. so now that we had a quick look on AWS and cloud computing in general i will now focus on **AWS Amplify** AWS Amplify is an open-source JavaScript library provided by Amazon Web Services (AWS).

-If you want to see all the services provided by AWS click [here](https://aws.amazon.com/products/?aws-products)
+If you want to learn more about other services provided by AWS click [here](https://aws.amazon.com/products/?aws-products) to see a full list of products offered by AWS.

 #### AWS Amplify as a BaaS platform